Dr David Mickel MBChB MRCGP- Founder and Director

 Leisa has a BA Hons in Psychology, an MSc in Occupational Psychology and

 is registered as a Practitioner in Training with the British Psychological

 Society and aims to become a Chartered Occupational Psychologist.
-She is currently working as a Work Psychologist for the Civil Service.

 After completing her studies, Leisa went on to build a career in London

 in the supported employment field working in the public, private and